A semi-ordinary $p$-stabilization of Siegel Eisenstein series for symplectic groups and its $p$-adic interpolation: Siegel Eisenstein series for symplectic groups

-In this section, we review some fundamental properties of Siegel Eisenstein series defined for the symplectic modular group ${\rm Sp}_{2n}(\mathbb{Z})$ of arbitrary genus $n \ge 1$.
-In particular, we describe the explicit forms of the Fourier expansions and the associated $L$-functions, which could be the starting point for the subsequent arguments.
+In this section, we review some elementary facts on the Siegel Eisenstein series defined for ${\rm Sp}(2n)_{/\mathbb{Q}}$ of an arbitrary genus $n \ge 1$.
+In particular, we describe a explicit form of its Fourier expansion according to some previous works of Shimura (e.g., \cite{Shim82, Shim94b}), which is the starting point for the subsequent arguments.